 Reliably in Munich, the old adage ‘As the days grow longer the cold grows stronger’ is proven true every year.
 This week started with icy arctic winds and snow, and the warmth of sunny Sydney seems far away.
 All the more reason then, to bunker down in the cosy kitchen and enjoy plenty of comfort food.

 If you’ve been following along, you’ll know that I love using the oven.
-Cooking things in the oven takes all the panic and last minute stress out of meal preparation.
-While things might be initially dealt to on the stove top, by the time they have slowly cooked in the oven for a couple of hours, the dishes are washed, the kitchen is clean, the table is set and I am serenely ready for a gutsy glass of red wine and to tuck into the food that has been wafting mouthwatering aromas through the house.
+Cooking things in the oven takes all the panic and last-minute stress out of meal preparation.
+While things might be initially dealt with on the stovetop, by the time they have slowly cooked in the oven for a couple of hours, the dishes are washed, the kitchen is clean, the table is set and I am serenely ready for a gutsy glass of red wine and to tuck into the food that has been wafting mouthwatering aromas through the house.